 We will have a worker.
 I’d like to strip our “worker” down to the base, average, run-of-the-mill joe/jane.
 No rich parents, inheritance, lottery wind-fall, etc. Just Joe Schmoe/Jane Doe plain old human being, high school education.
 Since this is a perfect world, our worker will also start out with all the basic furnishings.
 A bed, couch, TV/Radio, pots, pans, silverware, cups, table , chair, lamp.
 What do you think..microwave ?
 Ok, a microwave.
 We can’t have our worker living in the dark ages.
 A basic wardrobe with some work acceptable elements.
 Sounds like all the modern day creature comforts are accounted for.

 Now the job.
 The minimum wage is $7.25/hr (source here) so we will assume that as a base number going forward.
 I’ll also say that the average worker puts in at least 40 hours a week, single, no children.

 Let’s use a standard two week pay period, and average two pay periods per month.
 52 weeks comes to $15,080 yearly, $1,256 monthly, taxes are 15% -$188, monthly take home is $1,072- you can work that one out on your own.

 Many full time workers are eligible for some type of health care from their employers (let’s not consider ACA for the moment) but we’ll leave that out and see how far we get with $928 a month.

-Since our worker has all the stuff we’ll need a place to put it.
+Since our worker has all the basic stuff, we’ll need a place to put it.
 A cheap 1 bedroom efficiency can vary in price depending on where you live in the U.S. but is usually in the $300-$500 range, so we can split the difference at $400.
-Given acceptable trends in most urban living areas in major cities, the closer in you are, you the more you pay.
+Given acceptable trends in most urban living areas in major cities, the closer in you are, the more you pay.
 This cheap place isn’t real close and possibly just outside of public transportation lines.

 - $400 monthly rent